Early Germanic culture: Literature

 Germanic literature includes all the oral and written literature which was common to the early Germanic peoples, in respect to form and nature of content.
 It was generally intended to honor the gods or to praise tribal ancestors.

 The general public plays an insignificant role in Germanic literature, which revolves almost exclusively around chieftains, warriors and their associates.
 Wives and other female relatives of such leaders and warriors figure prominently in many pieces of Germanic literature.

 Germanic literature is divided into literature transferred orally from generation to generation and literature written down at a later date.
 Some of this literature, such as the Grottasöngr, appears to have been passed down from a very early time.

 Much of what is known about Germanic literature was passed down by skalds and scops, who were poets employed by a chieftain to memorize his deeds and those of his ancestors.
 Priscus notes that such skalds were also prominent at the court of Attila.

 The structure of the verse and the rime system shows that Germanic poetry followed a distinct poetic form.
 A significant characteristic is the alliterative verse.

-Riddles figure prominently in both Anglo-Saxon and early Scandianvian literature.
+Riddles figure prominently in both Anglo-Saxon and early Scandinavian literature.

 Important works are Germanic literature are Beowulf, the Nibelungenlied, and the Icelandic Eddas and sagas.

 Powerful individuals of the distant past figure prominently in Germanic literature.
 Such individuals include Julius Caesar, Attila, Ermanaric, Theodoric the Great and Charlemagne.
 Accounts of the history of the Goths play and important role in Germanic literature, and although the Goths themselves disappeared, their deeds were remembered for centuries afterwards among Germanic peoples living as far as Iceland.

 The works of Jordanes, Gregory of Tours, Paul the Deacon, Priscus and Saxo Grammaticus were written in Latin and Greek, but since their authors were of Germanic origin and because their works show traces of Germanic heritage, philologist Francis Owen considers these works part of Germanic literature as well.

 A large amount of Germanic epic literature must have been produced during the violent years of the Migration Period, but few of these accounts appear to have been preserved.

 During his reign, Charlemagne ordered a collection of the old heroic songs to be made, but this collection was later destroyed by order of Louis the Pious.

 A common theme in Germanic literature is the consequences of failing to live up to one's moral principles, and the moral dilemma faced by an individual struggling to maintain his loyalty under difficult conditions.
 A key theme is the attempt of the individual to overcome his fate, referred to as wyrd by the Anglo-Saxons.
 In Germanic literature, dark humor figures prominently.